taylorjg/TetraSticks/README.md

 - display messages in the status bar
 - display stats in the status bar (size of matrix and elapsed time to solve it)
 - ~~Use the MVVM pattern~~
-- issue a pre-release version of Dlxlib with support for secondary columns

 ## Links